Congratulations to Ciaran Dearie Quarry Brea Primary 7 September 2018 GEAAP’s Young Booze [...]

 Referrals can be made by contacting our team using the Get Advice form on this website here, by phone, by letter or in person.

-Following referral, individuals will be offered an assessment at a time and location that is most appropriate for them.
+Following referral, individuals will be offered an alcohol support assessment at a time and location that is most appropriate for them.
 Following assessment a care plan with future appointments will be agreed.

 The service is completely confidential and unless the service was concerned for an individuals safety, no information about the topic discussed would be passed on to any third parties.